dheeraj2112/AWS_With_Snowflake_Project/AWS Snowflake End to End Project/README.md

 i.
 Valid Snowflake and AWS Accounts

 ii.
-External Snowflake Stage with Storage Integration pointed to S3 Bucket with required IAM role and policies.
+External Snowflake Stage with Storage Integration pointing to AWS S3 Bucket with appropriate IAM role and policies.

 iii.
 On-Prem Oracle db HR schema objects exported in AWS S3 Bucket in CSV format which are the source files for this project.
 The object exports can obtained from step #2 mentioned below, if not available already.